 Originally from Nyanga, with her roots in the small town of Engcobo in the Eastern Cape, Xesi joined the 20-strong member national team together with four other current and former UWC players.
 They are current goalkeeper Roxanne Barker and former goalkeeper Kaylin Swart (who is now with Menlo College in the US), mid-cum-striker Thembi Kgatlana (also in the US with Houston Dash), as well as Jermaine Seoposonwe who is signed up with JVW FC in Gauteng.

 According to Xesi, discipline, respect, honesty and hard work are some of the elements she always takes with her from campus to the national camp.
 And she intends to continue absorbing as much as she can from Banyana Banyana in order to plough back into UWC, “so that we grow together as a team going forward”.

 She says she chose to study at UWC “because I figured it is the perfect place to grow both in sport and academically”.
-She has already made her presence felt in the University’s sports arena, having played a key role in helping the side to do well in both the Safa Cape Town Coke Cup (UWC are in the quarter-finals) and the SAFA Sasol Women’s League in which Udubs are log leaders.
+She has already made her presence felt in the University’s sports arena, having played a key role in helping the side to do well in both the Safa Cape Town Coca-Cola Cup (UWC are in the quarterfinals) and the Sasol Women’s League in which Udubs are log leaders.